1. Ensure adequate daily living care for the individual. This could

 Must have adequate mobility that requires frequent walking, standing, bending, stooping, reaching, The staff must be able to regularly lift and or move adults or children weighing up to 150 pounds with or without the use of assistance and/or adapted equipment.

 The work environment conditions include the ability to adapt and perform job duties in demanding environments: crisis intervention, temperature/ weather changes, pet exposure, various household chemicals and removing environmental hazards.

 The DCW will be responsible for his/her own expenses, such as food, recreation, and transportation when providing companionship services

-About UCP of Arkansas UCP of Arkansas was created in 1957 by families which had children with cerebral palsy, and although we have grown to be one of the largest service providers in Arkansas, we continue to refer to our employees, parents, individuals we serve, and volunteers as family.
+UCP of Arkansas was created in 1957 by families which had children with cerebral palsy, and although we have grown to be one of the largest service providers in Arkansas, we continue to refer to our employees, parents, individuals we serve, and volunteers as family.

 Through advocacy and the provision of direct services and supports UCP continues to meet its mission of advancing the independence, productivity and full citizenship for people with disabilities.